Abhijith-TR/Record-Management-Backend/README.md

 # Record-Management-Backend

-API to facilitate the management and viewing of academic records.
-Includes CRUD functionality for admins.
-Other users can view their grades and other notifications posted by various admins.
+- API to facilitate the management and viewing of academic records.

-## Problems being worked on
-1. Can there be different power among admins?
+- Involves three levels of users i.e., the super admin, the admin and the user.
+- Includes all CRUD functionality as well as access restrictions to records.
+- Developed using NodeJS and Express.
+Hosted on Heroku.

+## How to setup

+- Run `npm install`